Inversion method for hair growth: myth or miracle? - The Hair Fuel

-Inversion method for hair growth: myth or miracle?9 min read
+Inversion method for hair growth: myth or miracle?

-The inversion method as a tool for hair growth gained prominence in 2013 from a blog on Hairlista (since then renamed to Hairlicious) and although then some dismissed it as laughable, hair growing community has been continually reporting significant results since.
-As much as 1 inch (or more!) of hair growth per week.
+The inversion method as a tool for hair growth gained prominence in 2013 from a blog on Hairlista (now renamed Hairlicious).
+Initially dismissed by some, the hair growth community has since reported significant results, with claims of up to 1 inch (or more) of hair growth per week.

-Being focused on nature-based and holistic hair growth, we couldn’t help but look into it: debunking the myth OR reasoning this hair growth method with science.
-Do bear in mind that no studies have been done that either prove or disprove the inversion method’s ability to boost hair growth.
+Being focused on nature-based and holistic hair growth, we couldn't help but investigate this method, seeking to either debunk the myth or explain it through scientific reasoning.
+It is important to note that no studies have been conducted to definitively prove or disprove the inversion method’s effectiveness for boosting hair growth.

 (Article originally written in 2019, updated in August 2022)